-- · without proper training or instructions, - · at speeds too fast for your skills or the conditions. - with a passenger passengers affect balance and steering and increase risk of losing control.
+- · without proper training or instructions. - at speeds too fast for your skills or the conditions. - on public roads a collision can occur with another vehicle. - with a passenger passengers affect balance and steering and increase risk of losing control.

 ALWAYS: